syamimazlan/yolo-sagemaker/README.md

 1. Install yolo.h5 file from the source given in the readme file to use the model.
 2. You put this file in the model_data folder in the project.
-3. To use the model Run OD.IPYNB file in jupyter notebook.
+3. To use the model Run tensorflowwwe.ipynb file in jupyter notebook.
 4. You can test different images in the Images folder to see the output.

 This is a basic model and is made with transfer learning using coco dataset for object detection.